mpram/vis-insp-fof-hol/Instructions/HoL Visual Inspection Custom.md

 The above command will take just a few minutes.

-13. Go to Azure Portal, look for  your **Container registry**, click on repositories, now you should be able to see your repository published:
+13. Once is completed go to Azure Portal, look for  your **Container registry**, click on repositories, now you should be able to see your repository published:

 ![repository](./images/acr-repository.png 'repository')